-An analyst may check the accuracy of factual statements with the relevant issuer that is the subject of a research report.
+Subject to Morgan Stanley’s policies and procedures, and with prior approval from LCD, an analyst may check the accuracy of factual statements with the relevant issuer that is the subject of a research report.
 This may be achieved by providing the issuer with a summary of facts for checking or a redacted version of the draft research report that contains no valuation, investment conclusion, recommendation or price target.

 For reports prepared by non-U.S. based analysts to be published prior to an initial public offering of a non-U.S. company’s shares, investment banking personnel may review such reports solely for fact checking purposes.

 Morgan Stanley policies further require analysts to record the reasons for any subsequent material change made to a research report after factual matters have been reviewed by issuers or non-research personnel when permitted.
 This record must be submitted to and approved by both Research Management and LCD prior to publication of the report.